El Pulpo Mecanico, which graced a Maker Faire Bay Area I attended -- I think it was in 2014.

 My plan: to actually assemble something Mixed Reality-ish and try it out in real life, in a real place.
 I wanted to see if I could make a difference: help "make a space a place" -- a phrase I was hearing now that I was following a few placemakers on social media.

-And it had to be real, on location: something with actual silicon chips, and code, a little bit of electricity, and internet connectivity.
+And it had to be real, on location: something with actual silicon chips, a footprint in the actual world, and code, a little bit of electricity, and internet connectivity.

 Hacker journalism: Watch my back, I'm going in!

 We all know that the internet has started to suck politically, and socially, and privacy-ly, but when you want to learn how to do something, it's still awesome, and getting awesomer.

 Maybe there really isn't any there there in mixed reality, but I didn't want to take someone else's word for it.
 And I didn't have to.
 Because it's now possible for a journalist to break out some technology and design a test or a prototype.